Share your handmade paper round(s) by mailing to:

 - If ironing dry: layer damp paper between cotton sheeting or linen towels and press with iron until dry

-- If air drying: hang cotton sheeting or linen towels containing damp paper on laundry line.
+- If air drying: hang cotton sheeting or linen towels containing damp paper on a laundry line.
 Drying time is about three hours depending on conditions

-If using heat press: place paper between blotters and press until dry.
+If using heat-press: place paper between blotters and press until dry.

 Be creative